NasibNia/Psychic-game/README.md

 <!-- Put the name of the project after the # -->
 <!-- the # means h1  -->
-# You Vs. Me Psychic-game
+# You Vs. Me Psychic Game

 <!-- Put a description of what the project is -->